 Lifestyle changes such as exercising and eating a healthy diet are the first line of defense against high cholesterol.
-But, if you've made these important lifestyle changes and your total cholesterol — and particularly your LDL cholesterol — remains high, your doctor may recommend medication.
+But, if you've made these important lifestyle changes and your cholesterol levels remains high, your doctor may recommend medication.

 The specific choice of medication or combination of medications depends on various factors, including your individual risk factors, your age, your current health and possible side effects.
 Common choices include:

 - Statins.
 Statins — among the most commonly prescribed medications for lowering cholesterol — block a substance your liver needs to make cholesterol.
 This causes your liver to remove cholesterol from your blood.
 Statins may also help your body reabsorb cholesterol from built-up deposits on your artery walls, potentially reversing coronary artery disease.
 Choices include atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Altoprev, Mevacor), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor).

 - Bile-acid-binding resins.
 Your liver uses cholesterol to make bile acids, a substance needed for digestion.
 The medications cholestyramine (Prevalite), colesevelam (Welchol) and colestipol (Colestid) lower cholesterol indirectly by binding to bile acids.
 This prompts your liver to use excess cholesterol to make more bile acids, which reduces the level of cholesterol in your blood.